-The problem lies in the fact that building an efficient, small bicycle is challenging.
-For starters, toddlers legs simply aren’t long enough to provide enough clearance for the crank arms (metal bar that attaches the pedals to the bike).
+The quick answer is that cheap 12″ bikes are too tall for the age of child they are designed for.
 For example, the Huffy Rock It 12″, Walmart’s smallest pedal bike, has a minimum seat height of 17″.
-Kids with 17″ inseams, however, are often wearing 4T or 5T clothes and are too tall for the Huffy Rock It as it does not provide enough horizontal space (their knees can hit the handlebars when turning).
+Kids with 17″ inseams, however, are often wearing 4T or 5T clothes and are too tall for the Huffy Rock It.
+With longer legs and bodies, the bike doesn’t offer enough horizontal space to give them room to ride (their knees can hit the handlebars when turning).

 Option One: Buy a Balance Bike